Article by Greg Camacho

 ** I was told by a friend that some people have castrated themselves because of this teaching.
 I could not believe it until I found this: In Nigeria “8 cut off penises, testicles for Kingdom of God” – PM News Nigeria (https://pmnewsnigeria.com)

-I remember a Christian brother who told me that he sold his house and gave the money to his church on the bases of this verse and Acts 2:45
+** I remember a Christian brother who told me that he sold his house and gave the money to his church based on this verse and Acts 2:45

-In the dispensation of the grace of God, 2Cor 9:7 says “Let each man do according as he hath purposed in his heart”.
+In the administration/dispensation of the grace of God, 2Cor 9:7 says “Let each man do according as he hath purposed in his heart”.

 Luk 17:33 “Those who try to save their own life will lose it; those who lose their life will save it”

-Must be perfect, endure to the end and lose your life in order to be saved, but in the dispensation of the grace of God, once you believe (1 Cor 15:3-4) , you are sealed with the Holy Spirit (Eph 1:13).
-“And you are complete in Him” Col 2:10, in the bases of the work of Christ, not yours.
+** Must be perfect, endure to the end and lose your life in order to be saved, but in the administration/dispensation of the grace of God, once you believe (1 Cor 15:3-4) , you are sealed with the Holy Spirit (Eph 1:13).
+“And you are complete in Him” Col 2:10, based on the works of Christ, not yours.

 Mat 19:17 “…But if you want to enter into life, keep the commandments”